The Island President

 The Island President is a 2011 documentary film about the efforts of then-President of the Maldives Mohamed Nasheed to tackle rising sea levels resulting from climate change.
-Produced by Actual Films, an Oscar- and Emmy-winning American documentary film company based in San Francisco, and directed by Jon Shenk, the film premiered at the Telluride Film Festival.
+Produced by Actual Films and directed by Jon Shenk, the film premiered at the Telluride Film Festival.
+The film received critical acclaim and won the Toronto International Film Festival People's Choice Award for Documentaries.